-It’s not exactly an herbicide, but as any old-school gardener will tell you, the best way to get rid of weeds is to pull them by the roots.
-This can be time-consuming, but it allows you to protect select plants and eliminate surrounding pests that are restricting their growth.
+As any old-school gardener will tell you, the best way to get rid of weeds is to pull them out by the roots.
+This can be time-consuming, but it allows you to protect select plants and eliminate surrounding weeds that are restricting their growth.
 Plus, with a little guidance, you can get the kids to help weed.
 It’s a key part of learning to garden, after all.

 A Sour Solution

-Even if your kids have outgrown the need to put anything and everything in their mouths, it’s much harder to control outdoor pets, which is one reason why it’s so important to eliminate chemical herbicides if you want to keep your pets safe.
+Even if your kids have outgrown the need to put anything and everything in their mouths, it’s much harder to control outdoor pets and wildlife, which is one reason why it’s so important to eliminate chemical herbicides.
 At the same time, you still want an easy way to deal with weeds, and that’s where this sour solution — vinegar — comes in.

 All you need to do to knock out weeds using vinegar is put it in a spray bottle and aim.
-More-resistant plants may require a few applications to die off, but the spray bottle offers the selective convenience of traditional herbicides with the safety of a natural product.
+Some heartier plants may require a few applications to die off, but the spray bottle offers the selective convenience of traditional herbicides with the safety of a natural product.

 Heat Things Up

-Pick up a flame-weeder tool at your local gardening store and use it to apply heat to the leaves of any invasive plants.
-The only downside to this is that you’ll typically need to repeat the process as leaves spring back up; since you aren’t killing the roots, the weeds aren’t totally eliminated.
+Order a weed torch, or pick one up at your local gardening store and use it to apply heat to the leaves of any invasive plants.
+The only downside to this is that you’ll typically need to repeat the process as spouts spring back up; since you aren’t killing the roots, the weeds aren’t totally eliminated.

 Make It Steamy